gmtprime/skogsra/README.md

 If `$MYAPP_CHANNELS`'s value is `"ch0, ch1, ch2"` then the casted value
 will be `["ch0", "ch1", "ch2"]`.

-## Configuration definitions
+## Setting and reloading variables

-Calling `MyApp.Settings.my_hostname(nil, :system)` will print the expected OS environment variable name and `MyApp.Settings.my_hostname(nil, :config)` will print the expected `Mix` configuration.
-If the `namespace` is necessary, pass it as first parameter.
+It's possible to set a value for the variable at runtime with e.g.

-## Reloading
+`MyApp.Settings.put_my_hostname("my.other.hostname")`.

-For debugging purposes is possible to reload variables at runtime with `MyApp.Settings.my_hostname(nil, :reload)`.
+Also, for debugging purposes is possible to reload variables at runtime with e.g. `MyApp.Settings.reload_my_hostname()`.

 ## Using with _Hab_